opensafely/documentation/docs/ehrql-new-tutorial-intro.md

 ehrQL is a query language for electronic health records.
 The [introduction to ehrQL](ehrql-intro.md) has more information.

-Data Builder is a program that takes ehrQL queries, converts them to underlying database queries and submits them to OpenSAFELY backends.
+Data Builder is software that takes ehrQL queries, converts them to underlying database queries and submits them to OpenSAFELY backends.
 The [introduction to Data Builder](data-builder-intro.md) has more information.